Models

 Get recommendations for specific query-item

-]) – save recommendations at the given absolute path as parquet file.
-If None, cached and materialized recommendations dataframe will be returnedk (
+[user_idx, item_idx, timestamp, rating]recs_file_path (Optional[str]) – save recommendations at the given absolute path as parquet file.
+If None, cached and materialized recommendations dataframe will be returned

 cached recommendation dataframe with columns